aymene01/SteelVault/README.md

 ## Usage

-To get started with using Your Database Engine Name, check out the [usage guide](docs/USAGE.md) for examples and documentation on how to interact with the database engine.
+To get started with using SteelVolt Engine Name, check out the [usage guide](docs/USAGE.md) for examples and documentation on how to interact with the database engine.

 ## Contributing

 We welcome contributions from the community!
 Since this project is primarily a learning endeavor, contributions can serve to improve the educational value and code quality.
-If you'd like to contribute to Your Database Engine Name, please follow the guidelines in the [contribution guide](CONTRIBUTING.md).
+If you'd like to contribute to SteelVolt Engine Name, please follow the guidelines in the [contribution guide](CONTRIBUTING.md).

 ## Bug Reports and Feature Requests